-Planning is a key factor in promoting equity and racial and social justice.
+Planning is a key factor in promoting equity and social justice.
 It also affects residents' ability to access the resources they need to succeed.
-Land use and investment decisions affect economic and social disparities in the Snoqualmie Valley/NE King County subarea by establishing allowed locations of such things as employment and human services facilities.
-It is recognized that the built environment influences residents' quality of life, and access to jobs and housing is critical in establishing and sustaining a healthy living environment.3 The purpose of the Subarea Plan is to help King County make real, equitable improvements to the quality of life for everyone who lives, works, and plays in Snoqualmie Valley/NE King County, and to increase the likelihood that new development will occur in a way that will support distributional, process, and intergenerational equity.
+Land use and investment decisions affect economic and social disparities in the Snoqualmie Valley/NE King County subarea by dictating allowed locations of such things as employment and human services facilities.
+It is recognized that the built environment influences residents' quality of life, and access to jobs and housing is critical in establishing and sustaining a healthy living environment.5 The purpose of the Subarea Plan is to help King County make real, equitable improvements to the quality of life for everyone who lives, works, and plays in Snoqualmie Valley/NE King County.